Playa de la Arnia, a busy Atlantic beach scene in Cantabria province, North Spain beaches.

 Costa de Cantabria (Cantabria Province)

-Playa Meron, one of the superb beaches in or near San Vicente de Barquera on Spain’s Costa de Cantabria, with the Picos de Europa peeking over the horizon.
+Playa Meron, one of the superb beaches near San Vicente de Barquera on North Spain beaches, Costa de Cantabria, with the Picos de Europa peeking over the horizon.

 Costa Verde (Asturias Province)